Information and pictures of the world's best beaches

 need to be handled in the same way as any undertow - also known

 as a rip; they rarely drag people down, only around and around.

 Monster waves are clearly visible but powerful rips that cycle wave water back

-to the ocean are equally dangerous, can easily take swimmers out
+to the ocean through a narrow channel are equally dangerous, can easily take swimmers out

 with them and are invisible to the inexperienced eye.
 Resistance

 Parents should exercise caution on unfamiliar beaches.
 Beaches that

 are monitored by life guards around the world generally flag safe